 The first of April 2015, the 12th Field crew captured the emotions for the 70th commemorations during the Final Push liberations and re-enactments by the Keep them Rolling Netherlands.

-Give the Children Freedom is a preview for the documentary of Netherlands Liberation and the Royal Canadian Artillery 12th Field Regiment.
+Give the Children Freedom is a poem reading and excerpt preview for the documentary of 12th Field Phantom Regiment, its story and battles for “freedom” and the Liberation of Netherlands.
 Through the eyes of those that lived it, history comes alive through interviews, WW2 archival footage, still photographs and authentic material.
 It is a personal story about remarkable men and women and their memories of their time.

-The poem is read by young student, Julian, for the 70th commemorations of the Liberation of the Netherlands in ‘s-Heerenberg.
-He learned to read this poem in English as he was asked to tell Canadians and WW2 Allies why it’s important that children in the Netherlands are alive and free today.
+The poem is read by the young student, Julian, in s-Heerenburg, Netherlands during the 70th commemorations of the Liberation of the Netherlands.
+Julian learned to read this poem in English as he was asked to tell the Canadians and WW2 Allies why it’s important that children are alive and free today.

 ‘s-Heerenberg, Netherlands, was at one of the first towns liberated on April 1st, 1945 in Operation Plunder and the Battle of the Rhine.